| Traveling Time: A Poetry and Prose Antholog

 the survival of life.
 Older now, her dream and passion to write grows,

 runs rampant like water rushing downhill, and blooms daily.
-Patsy lives
+Patsy lives in

-in Hubert, NC.
+Hubert, NC.
 Blanche L.

 Ledford lives in Hayesville, NC.
 Her work has appeared in Just

-Between Us, They That Go Down to the Sea, Lights in the Mountains,
+Between Us, They That Go Down to the Sea, Lights in the Mountains, and

-Echoes Across the Blue Ridge, and
+upcoming in the anthologies, Echoes Across the Blue Ridge, and From

 the Porch Swing-Memories of our Grandparents.
 She received first place